tonyarnold/tonyarnold.github.io/_posts/2014-07-21-nsnotfound-in-swift.md

         }
     }

-Unfortunately, I ran into a few errors that weren't obvious to me from the outset.
+Unfortunately, I ran into a few errors that didn't have  obvious solutions (at least to me!) from the outset.

 Straight up, if you've tried to use `NSNotFound` in Swift you've probably hit a few stumbling blocks.
 If you create the class above in your project, you'll see an error — **Ambiguous use of 'NSNotFound'**.
 To fix this, you'll need to be more explicit about where `NSNotFound` is coming from — easy enough, [as described by Erica Sadun](http://ericasadun.com/2014/06/13/swift-fixing-ambiguous-use-of-nsnotfound/) just use `Foundation.NSNotFound` instead.